 - Defending a Client with Dementia - Elizabeth Kelley (Spokane, WA)

 - Criminal Mitigation Strategies for Borderline Personality Disorder - Mark Silver (New York, NY)

 - Cross Examining Experts on Competency - David W. Thompson, Ph.D., ABPP (Burlington, WI)

-- Racism Impacts Mental Health - Dr. Antoinette E. Kavanaugh, Ph.D., ABPP (Chicago, IL)
+- Racism, Discrimination and Mental Health - Dr. Antoinette E. Kavanaugh, Ph.D., ABPP (Chicago, IL)

 - Invisible Wounds: Representing Active-Duty Military and Veterans - Edward Ungvarsky (Alexandria, VA)